acl-nw-bootcamp/lab-01-mobile/README.md

 =======
 [Code of Conduct](https://github.com/codefellows/code-of-conduct)

-Welcome to your first lab assignment for Code 301!!
+Welcome to your first lab assignment for Bootcamp Part 2!!

 Today we'll be kicking off our Blog App by applying what we learned in lectures to implement a mobile-first design, using responsive web design techniques.
 You'll also need to spend some time getting familiar with the new Git/GitHub & Pair Programming workflow that we'll utilize throughout this course.